Accommodations: Comfort. Exertion level: 3 (7 is most strenuous)

 Hike – strenuous, 5-6 hours (about 8 miles) with 2,400’ elevation gain and 4,400’ loss.

-The Tour du Mont Blanc circuit starts a few miles outside of Chamonix at the village of Les Houches, where we take a cable car up to Bellevue.
-The hiking begins here, with fantastic views of the peaks of the Chamonix Valley and surroundings.
-We begin by hiking along the foot of the huge Glacier de Bionnassay, and up to the Col de Tricot (6,955’), with fine views of the Dômes de Miage.
+The Mont Blanc circuit starts a few miles outside of Chamonix at the village of Les Houches, where we take a cable car up to Bellevue.
+The hiking begins here, with fantastic views of the Chamonix Valley's peaks and surroundings.
+We first hike along the foot of the huge Glacier de Bionnassay, and then up to the Col de Tricot (7,000'), with fine views of the Dômes de Miage.
 A steep descent brings us to the Chalets de Miage where we enjoy a picnic lunch with the beauty of the Alps around us.
-Following lunch, we climb up the hill known as Truc, and then descend through a lovely forest to the charming resort village of Les Contamines-Montjoie, once a town of chamois hunters and smugglers, and today a popular mountaineering and ski resort.
-There is time to explore the town and relax before dinner at a nearby restaurant.
-The Savoyard (regional) cuisine is excellent, and refuels us for the next stage.
+Following lunch, we climb up the hill known as Truc, and then descend through a lovely forest to the charming resort village of Les Contamines-Montjoie, once a town of chamois hunters and smugglers, and today a popular mountaineering and ski area.
+Tonight there is time to explore the town, relax, and refuel for the next stage of our journey.

 DAY 4